jilavsky/SAXS_IgorCodeDocs/docs/source/Nika/Main.rst

 Note, that the config file has name and Comment string.
 If you get lost altogether, you can also see on the right hand side what values are stored in that configuration file.
 It is really good idea to use meaningful names and comments – especially if you have a lot of configuration files

-Export Figure
+Export image
 ~~~~~~~~~~~~

-Enables user to export the main 2D graph as tiff Figure from Igor.
+Enables user to export the main 2D graph as tiff image from Igor.

-Store Figure
+Store image
 ~~~~~~~~~~~~

-Enables user to store the current main 2D Figure in Igor Experiment for reference… Remember, they can be large and so do not store too many or the Igor experiment may become unmanageably large.
-Also, there is not much support for dealing with these Figures (it is not really clear what user would want to do with them to me), so you are on your own and use Igor tools to handle these Figures…
+Enables user to store the current main 2D image in Igor Experiment for reference… Remember, they can be large and so do not store too many or the Igor experiment may become unmanageably large.
+Also, there is not much support for dealing with these images (it is not really clear what user would want to do with them to me), so you are on your own and use Igor tools to handle these images…

-There is NO WAY to load these Figures back into Nika at this time.
+There is NO WAY to load these images back into Nika at this time.
 It can be done manually, but not through Nika menus & functions.

 .. index::
     Nika; Create movie